bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Breakpoints instruct the debugger where to \"stop\" your program\'s execution so that you can see what\'s happening.
+Breakpoints instruct the debugger where to \"stop\" your program&apos;s execution so that you can see what&apos;s happening.
 This enables you to access the proper location in your application quickly rather than going through the entire program.
 Computers can only perform one task at a time.
 As a result, computers follow the concept of the \"current line\"